ttungl/Machine-Learning/README.md

 # Machine Learning (coursera - Andrew Ng)
  Octave version 3.8.0

  Why Octave/Matlab?
-It supports the vectorized implementation, while using others, e.g. python, you have to implement in the `for-loop` for a bunch of information that needs to be updated concurrently.
+It supports the vectorized implementation, while using others, e.g. python, you have to implement in the `loop` for a bunch of information that needs to be updated concurrently.

         Author: Tung Thanh Le
         Contact: ttungl at gmail dot com